oboukli/misc-problem-solutions/docs/developer_notes.md

 strategy where a call to `std::sort` is delayed till after the possibly throwing `std::vector` constructor.

+## Curiously recurring template pattern

+An occurrence of the curiously recurring template pattern (CRTP), can be seen in `list_iterator_helper`.

+At the time of writing, Apple Clang (version 16.0.0) did not support C++23's explicit object parameter, and hence the said C++23 feature is could not be utilized.

 ## Problem-specific notes

 ### Meeting Rooms